Digimon Fusion: Reception

 On its Japanese premiere, Digimon Fusion had a rating of 4.1 viewers.
-Digimon Xros Wars: The Boy Hunters Who Leapt Through Time was nominated for the 2012 International Emmy Kids Awards for "Best Animation".
+Digimon Xros Wars: The Boy Hunters Who Leapt Through Time was nominated for the 2012 International Emmy Kids Awards for Kids: Animation.
 Famicom Tsūshin scored Digimon Story: Super Xros Wars 32 out of 40.
 Early responses by Anime News Network praised the pilot, stating nostalgic Digimon fans would enjoy it based on its new approach to power-ups within the main cast and compared it to the highly acclaimed mecha series Gurren Lagann despite suffering from cliches often seen in other anime.
 Voice actor Kyle Hebert said he enjoyed working in the English dub of the series as his two characters, Dorulumon and Balistamon, offered diverse characterization.
 Fellow actor Ben Diskin shared similar feelings, commenting he had been a fan of Fusion ever since its Japanese premiere and thus was glad to be voicing both Shoutmon and Cutemon, another pair of characters whose personalities differ greatly.

 General critical reception has also been positive.
 Mediaverum enjoyed the early episodes from Fusion and recommended it to fans of both the first two Digimon Adventure series.
 While noting the series was aimed at a young audience, DVDCorner wrote that the series still had deep themes which might attract older viewers despite its flaws.
 ICv2 recommended the series for a young audience when checking the English DVDs.
 CulturedVultures left it up to the viewers to watch it or not, also recommending it to an audience that has knowledge of the franchise, while Metro stated it retained the appeal of its predecessors which overshadowed the famous Pokémon back in the 1990s.
 DVDTalk found mixed feelings when reviewing Fusion.
 While he lamented the series' focus on Digimons rather than humans, he still praised the show for its animation and recommended it to fans of the series.
 Capsule Monster commented that despite the apparent attempts of the series to expand marketing, Fusion offers an appealing story, as rather than focusing on friendship, it also contains dark themes rarely seen in children's shows which might attract other audiences.